kensyo/nvim-scrlbkun/README.md

     -- On these buftypes, any scrollbars don't come out. excluded_buftypes = {"prompt"},

-    -- A scrollbar is hidden on these events. hide_events = {"WinLeave", "BufLeave", "BufWinLeave", "FocusLost"},
+    -- A scrollbar is hidden at these events. hide_events = {"WinLeave", "BufLeave", "BufWinLeave", "FocusLost"},

-    -- A scrollbar is deleted on these events.
+    -- A scrollbar area is deleted at these events.
     -- The difference between hide and delete is whether -- the buffer for display is deleted. delete_events = {"QuitPre"},

-    -- Time until a scrollbar is hidden.
+    -- Time until a scrollbar area is hidden.
 Specify in milliseconds.
-    -- If set to 0, a scrollbar isn't hidden over time. fadeout_time = 2000,
+    -- If set to 0, a scrollbar area isn't hidden over time. fadeout_time = 2000,

+    -- bar component
+    bar = {
+        -- If set to true, the bar component is enabled. enable = true,

+        -- The component is drawn at these events. draw_events = {"WinScrolled", "BufEnter", "FocusGained"},

+        -- The component is drawn on all the windows in the current tabpage -- at these events.
+But if single_window is set to true, draw_events_tab -- is treated exactly the same as draw_events. draw_events_tab = {"VimResized", "TabEnter"},

+        -- When components overlap, the one with the higher priority is drawn.
+        -- Specify by positive integer.
+        priority = 100,

+        -- A sign for a scrollbar.
+It is recommended not to change it from -- the default empty symbol.
+        sign = " ",

+    },

+    -- cursor component
     cursor = {
+        -- The same as those of the bar component enable = true,
+        draw_events = {"BufEnter", "FocusGained", "CursorMoved"},
+        draw_events_tab = {"VimResized", "TabEnter"},
+        priority = 150,

+        -- Signs for a cursor.
+Specify in array.
+If you specify an array of n-elements, -- then the sign to be used is determined in n more levels depending on the -- cursor position.
+        signs = {
+            "▔",
+            "━",
+            "▁",
         },

-    bar = {
+        -- How to determin the sign to be used. "skip_first" or "normal" sign_arrangement = "skip_first"
     },

+    -- search component
+    search = {
+        -- The same as those of the bar component enable = true,
+        draw_events = {},
+        draw_events_tab = {"TextChanged", "TextChangedI",
+            "TextChangedP", "CmdlineLeave", "TabEnter", "CmdlineChanged"},
+        priority = 500

+        -- Signs for search results.
+        -- If you specify an array of n-elements,
+        -- then the sign to be used is determined in n more levels depending -- on the number of matched terms signs = {
+            ".",
+            ":",
+        },

+        -- If set to true, the 'signs' option is ignored and the plugin uses -- symbols and an algorithm that allow for just a little more detailed -- drawing.
+        use_built_in_signs = true,
+    },

+    -- diagnostics component
     diagnostics = {
+        -- The same as those of the bar component enable = true,
+        draw_events = {},
+        draw_events_tab = {"BufEnter", "DiagnosticChanged", "TabEnter"},
+        priority = 300,

+        -- Signs for diagnostics.
+        signs = {
+            -- If you specify an array of n-elements, -- then the sign to be used is determined in n more levels depending -- on the number of errors {warns, infos, hints}.
+            ERROR = {".", ":"},
+            WARN = {".", ":"},
+            INFO = {".", ":"},
+            HINT = {".", ":"},
         },

+        -- The same as that of the search component use_built_in_signs = true,
+    }

+    -- githunks component
     githunks = {
+        -- The same as those of the bar component enable = true,
+        draw_events = {},
+        draw_events_tab = {"BufEnter", "TabEnter",
+            "TextChanged", "TextChangedI", "TextChangedP"},
+        priority = 200,

+        -- Signs for githunks.
+        signs = {
+            -- If you specify an array of n-elements, -- then the sign to be used is determined in n more levels depending -- on add {delete, change}-hunks length
+            add = {"│"},
+            delete = {"▸"},
+            change = {"│"},
         },

-    search = {
+        -- The same as that of the search component use_built_in_signs = false,
+    },
 }
-}
 ```

-See the help for more details.

 ### Highlighting